Frederikke Dannemand: Legends

 In one story, she came to the royal palace to beg the regent personally to spare the life of her father, who had been arrested for theft.
 Johan Bülow suggested that the regent took her as a "stand-in" for his consort, who was exhausted after all her childbirths.
 She became the mistress of the king in 1805 or 1806, and her father's life was spared.

+Children

+Dannemand had five children, of which 4 were acknowledged descendants of Frederik VI.